โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 • Includes EZ-Lift PLUS car seat, base, bassinet, cup and phone holders, and large storage basket.

-• Meets and exceeds federal safety standards with anti-rebound bar and no-twist 5-point harness; compact fold and flip-flop friendly brakes.
+• Anti-rebound feature, no-twist 5-point harness, compact fold, and flip-flop friendly brakes.

 Cons: